javieralaves/next-styled-components-template/README.md

 This example features how yo use [styled-components](https://github.com/styled-components/styled-components) which supports universal styles.
 That means we can serve the required styles for the first render within the HTML and then load the rest in the client.

-For this purpose we are extending the `<Document />` and injecting the server side rendered styles into the `<head>`, and also adding the `babel-plugin-styled-components` (which is required for server side rendering).
+For this purpose we are extending the `<Document />` and injecting the server side rendered styles into the `<head>`, and using [Next.js Compiler for Styled Components](https://nextjs.org/docs/advanced-features/compiler#styled-components).
 Additionally we set up a global [theme](https://www.styled-components.com/docs/advanced#theming) for styled-components using NextJS custom [`<App>`](https://nextjs.org/docs/advanced-features/custom-app) component.

 ## Getting Started